 Who We Are

-As a non-profit organizaiton, HumanKind is made up of a unique group of staff members and Board Directors that play key roles in our daily operations.
-Get to know us:
+As a non-profit organization, HumanKind is made up of a unique group of staff members, volunteers, and a board of directors that all play key roles in our daily operations.

 LynAnne Wiest, Store Manager